Read our fact sheet on franchisor responsibility.

 What kinds of contraventions are covered?

-A responsible franchisor entity can be held legally responsible if a franchisee contravenes certain provisions of the FW Act.
+A responsible franchisor entity can be held legally responsible if a franchisee contravenes certain provisions of the Fair Work Act (FW Act).
 These provisions include:

 - entitlements under